 I'm located in room 316 of the Engineering building, two doors down the hall from the main chemical engineering office.

-I'm typically on campus from 7:30-4:30 on workdays (excluding several Tuesdays).
-My calendar below holds all my classes, office hours, and appointments; if nothing is scheduled, I should be available, so feel free to set up an appointment or drop in!
+During the spring and fall semesters, I'm typically on campus from 7:30-4:30 on workdays (excluding several Tuesdays).
+Summer is a little less predictable.
+My calendar below holds all my classes, office hours, and appointments.
+If there are gaps between "busy" events, I should be available, so feel free to set up an appointment or drop in!
 If my door is open, you're welcome to visit!

 Office hours are posted in the calendar below.
 Please note that these are just the "guaranteed" hours; you are welcome to stop by whenever I am available.
 The last day for these office hours is the last day of classes.